Addington, Kent: Features

-The village is home to Addington Village Cricket Club, which has two Saturday teams and a 1st XI in Division 2 of the Kent League (1st XI).
+The village is home to Addington Village Cricket Club, which has two Saturday teams and a 1st XI that plays in Division 2 of the Kent League (1st XI).

 The parish church is dedicated to St. Margaret, and dates back to 1403.
 It is part of a combined benefice with All Saints Birling, St. Martin Ryarsh and St. Peter & St. Paul Trottiscliffe.

 Traces of the former gardens of Addington Park can still be seen.
 Rockeries, ponds and old tennis courts are easily discernible in the private grounds of the Seekers Trust between a church and the golf course.

 Long barrows

 Chestnuts

 The Chestnuts long barrow is the better preserved of the two long barrows.
 It was excavated in 1957, and artifacts from the dig are displayed in Maidstone Museum.
 It is believed to be on a Ley line.

 Addington

 Addington long barrow is not well-preserved.
-Its area has been plundered throughout the history of the village, and there is a road that goes through it.
+Its area has been plundered throughout the history of the village, and a road goes through it.